The Ugly Truth About Love

 And the insanity of this is that even though we saw four different marriage counselors during our time together, not one of the therapists saw this.
 And it is clear as day to me now.

 We both used each other as a means of escape.
-We took no responsibility for our own problems, and instead, we took responsibility for each other's problems.
+We took no responsibility for our own problems and instead took responsibility for each other's problems.
 This means we had no boundaries.
 While you may think that was sweet and considerate of us to worry about each other, it was based on selfishness and insecurity.

 This is what our relationship looked like: